HackerUSA-CE/group-project/readme.md

 Wednesday

-Contributed to by Kristina Kinard
+*Contributed to by Kristina Kinard, Steve Hairston